 What You Can Do To Improve Our Streets

-We have been campaigning for many years to return England's streets to places where people want to be, where all street users are accommodated and where communities thrive as a result.
+We campaign for the restoration of England's historic streets.
+We want them to be places where people want to be, where all street users are accommodated and where communities thrive as a result.